 Made popular by reality TV-shows such as The Block and House Rules, for the creative and DIY-savvy house flipping is a fun way to invest.
 However, like any form of investment, it does have its risks, and it’s not always the money-builder that it’s made out to be.

 What is house flipping?

 House flipping is an investment strategy where the buyer purchases an often unappreciated or run-down property and ‘flips it’ by carrying out renovations to improve its value, the end goal being to sell for a profit.
 This is usually done as fast and efficiently as possible.

-In today’s market house flipping can still be a valid investment strategy, however, as Wendy told us, to be successful you must know what you’re looking for.
+In today’s market house flipping can still be a valid investment strategy.
+However, experienced flipper and real estate agent Wendy Chamberlain says to be successful you must know what you’re looking for.

 “There is money to be made, irrespective of what the market is doing.
 The current market is no exception,” she said.

 “You need to know your numbers.
 You need to know your buy price, your end sell price, what it is going to cost you to renovate the house and what your best and worst profit margin will be.
 Run this rule of thumb over any potential deal.
 If the numbers work, then that property could be your next project.”

 Download our 15+ page guide today!

 Alternatively, many experts believe the optimum time to house-flip is during a market uplift, when they think you’re most likely to make a profit – something recent CoreLogic data suggests some Australian cities could be doing right now.